What is Cash Larceny?

 Types of Cash Larceny

-There are various types of cash larceny that employees use to steal cash from the employer.
+There are various types of cash larceny that employees use to steal cash from an employer.
 They include:

 1. Stealing cash from the register